jamesmh/coravel/DocsV2/docs/Scheduler/README.md

 For this example, `SendNightlyReportsEmailJob` and `SendPendingNotifications` will share a dedicated pipeline/thread.

-`RebuildStaticCachedData` has it's own dedicated worker so it will not affect the other tasks if it does take a long time to run.
+`RebuildStaticCachedData` has its own dedicated worker so it will not affect the other tasks if it does take a long time to run.

 ### Useful For